CatieWelsh/cs241-s25/proj4/index.md

     2. Describe whatever help (if any) that you received.
 Don’t include readings, lectures, and exercises, but do include any help from other sources, such as websites or people (including classmates and friends) and attribute them by name.
     3. Describe any serious problems you encountered while writing the program.
+If your project still has errors in it, describe them and how you tried to fix them.
     4. Did you do any of the challenges (see below)?
 If so, explain what you did.
     5. List any other feedback you have.
 Feel free to provide any feedback on how much you learned from doing the assignment, and whether you enjoyed doing it.